jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/nucleoid_Ccrescentus_DNA_only/README.md

 In this variant of the model, each monomer (consisting of 3 particles) represents 42 base pairs.
 (Hence the name "42bp3p")

+*(Note: The springs which controll the stiffness in the θB and φT directions in the picture above control the bending and torsional stiffness of the polymer.
+They are non-linear springs which become infinitely strong if the polymer is bent by 60 degrees or twisted by 180 degrees.
+This ensures that the polymer will maintain its twist and writhe even when large forces are applied.)*

+### Initial conformation

 In this example, moltemplate is used to arrange a coarse grained DNA polymer into a circle which has been stretched along the X-axis (see below)